 But what if I tell you that keyword research is no longer enough?

-For years one of the most fundamental SEO tasks was finding a searchable keyword with bearable competition and making sure the target web pages “matches” that keyword in a number of prominent places (title, headings, etc.).
+For years one of the most fundamental SEO tasks (also practiced by our SEO agency London team) was finding a searchable keyword with bearable competition and making sure the target web pages “matches” that keyword in a number of prominent places (title, headings, etc.).

 That and a few (internal and external) links would be enough to get any page ranked.